A blissful escape up the Hudson River, locking through Champlain Canal into Lake Champlain, wishing it would never end.

-That meant the wind was also on our nose, and by blowing 15 to 20 it was creating a fetch that ran towards us for several miles down the lake before slapping our bow.
+That meant the wind was also on our nose blowing 15 to 20, creating a fetch that ran towards us for several miles down the lake before slapping our bow.
 With all the chop we were running through, photography was not working out for us.

 We had about a three hour run from Burlington to Burton Island State Park in the Inland Sea.
 To get to that part of the lake from where we were, the course takes you through a narrow gap between North Hero Island and South Hero Island. where an old bridge has been removed.

 Passing through the gap, you are immediately sheltered in a bay called The Gut.
 Even though the wind was hard overhead, the water barely rippled.
 At another time, this area would have been a great overnight anchorage.